sahilsp5/gympy/README.md

 # gympy
 You go jim.
 You know snek.
-You need to take over your gym bro ... here's the soln.
+You need to take over that big guy ... here's the soln.